ebi-pf-team/interproscan-docs/docs/Introduction.rst

 ..
 WARNING::
   The implementation of SMART in ``InterProscan`` uses unlicensed components only.
-  This analysis has simplified post-processing that includes an E-value filter, however you should not expect it to give the same match output as the fully licensed version of SMART.
+  This analysis has simplified post-processing that includes an E-value filter, therefore, you should not expect it to give the same match output as the fully licensed version of SMART.